-The city council decided to regenerate the entire city center in the 1930s.
-At the time slums came to dominate the downtown area due to the depression.
-So they came up with the idea to create a canal to make San Antonio look like little Venice.
+The city council decided to regenerate the entire city center in the 1930s and built the current river walk in San Antonio.
+At the time slums came to dominate San Antonio’s downtown area due to the depression.
+So the town council came up with the idea to create a canal to make San Antonio look like little Venice.
 It is pretty close but much more spacious and less crowded in places.

-The canal walkway has various entrance points and it goes around in a loop so you can reach the entire city center from it.
-Bars and restaurants line both sides and there are a number of piers for the tour boats.
+The San Antonio canal walkway has various entrance points and it goes around in a loop so you can reach the entire downtown area from it.
+Bars and restaurants line both sides of the river walk and there are a number of piers for the tour boats.
 At a few places it was quite difficult to walk because there were so many tourists.
 There is also an amphitheatre with live shows and plays during the summer.

 Most people come to San Antonio to visit the Alamo Monument.
 Home of the famous 1836 battle, it offers living history demonstrations and special events throughout the year.
 The Alamo is a beautiful 300-year-old former Spanish mission turned fortress, open year-round.
 It is free for families, school groups and everyone to visit, experience the battlefield first hand and “remember the Alamo.”

 I went inside the buildings and watched a video, but I didn’t want to queue up to enter the main building.
 The queue must have been 500 feet long.
 The Battle of the Alamo was one of the most important battles of the war of independence.
 I am not going to go into too much detail, there is loads about it online.